Philippa of England

-Philippa of England (mid-1394 – 5 January 1430), also known as Philippa of Lancaster, was Queen of Denmark, Norway and Sweden from 1406 to 1430 by marriage to King Eric of the Kalmar Union.
-She was the daughter of King Henry IV of England by his first spouse Mary de Bohun and the younger sister of King Henry V of England.
+Philippa of England (mid-1394 – 5 January 1430), also known as Philippa of Lancaster, was Queen of Denmark, Norway, and Sweden from 1406 to 1430 by marriage to King Eric of the Kalmar Union.
+She was the daughter of King Henry IV of England and his first wife Mary de Bohun and the younger sister of King Henry V of England.
 Queen Philippa participated significantly in state affairs during the reign of her spouse and served as regent of Denmark from 1423 to 1425.

 Biography

 Early life

 Philippa was born to Henry Bolingbroke and Mary de Bohun, at Peterborough Castle, Peterborough.
 Her father became king in 1399.
 She is mentioned a couple of times during her childhood: in 1403, she was present at her widowed father's wedding to Joan of Navarre, and the same year, she made a pilgrimage to Canterbury.
 She mainly lived at Berkhamsted Castle and Windsor Castle.